justinrgarrard/world-of-naevis.net/docs/character_creation/class/wizard.md

 **Wizards** are those adventurers trained in the academic practice of arcane spellcasting.
 They are, by necessity, highly educated individuals.

-#### Scrolls as Industry
+#### Scrolls
-A trained mage is valued as much for their ability to use [scrolls](../../gear/scrolls) as for their individual talents.
-Stockpiles of scrolls are treated in much the same way as ingots of metal or caches of medicine.
-Those with the training to produce scrolls often find work as professional scribes.
+A practitioner is valued as much for their ability to use [scrolls](../../gear/scrolls) as for their individual talents.
+Fortifications regularly stockpiles caches of scrolls to arm war mages, allowing them to wreak havoc on invaders.

 #### Arcane Magic
 Arcane magic, unlike divine magic, is akin to technology.
-Practitioners draw ambient magic from any available source using a wand or similar implement.
-The verbal components of their spells use the [Draconic language](../../more/languages/secret_languages#draconic) to channel gathered energy into a useful shape.
+Users draw ambient magic from any available source using a wand or similar implement.
+The verbal components of their spells apply the [Draconic](../../more/languages/secret_languages#draconic) language to channel gathered energy into a useful shape.

 ### Starting Gear